Xesme/meal-tracker/README.md

 | Models can be filtered using a pipe. | Filter data with pipes to change the display-meal order by high or low calorie meals | incomplete (high-calorie: done, low-calorie: done, all-meals: done)|
 | (Extra) Project is portfolio-quality | Removed unnecessary code and use SASS or CSS for styling | started |

+## Setup/Installation Requirements

+  * Follow the link to the Git repository for this project.
+[Github](https://github.com/Xesme/meal-tracker.git)
+  * In the terminal run *$ git clone link-to-repo-here*
+  * In the terminal run *$ cd project-name*
+  * In the terminal run *$ npm install*
+  * In the terminal run *$ npm install*
+  * In the terminal run *npm start*
+  * In the terminal run *ng serve*
+  * Open your broswer and go to *localhost:4200* to view the web application in browser.

+##  Configuration/dependencies

+  * NPM (Development)
+    * @angular/cli (Populates  an Angular application)

+    * @angular/compiler-cli (Compiles TypeScript into JavaScript in which browsers can understand)

+    * Jasmine - core, spec-reporter  (Behavior-driven development framework for testing JavaScript code)

+    * Node (JavaScript runtime built on Chrome's V8 JavaScript engine)

+    * ts-node (TypeScript execution environment for node)
+    * typescript (A superset of JavaScript that compiles to clean JavaScript output)

+    * codelyzer (Helps write consistent code, and discover potential errors)

+    * gulp-concat (concatenates files into one)

+    * karma - chrome-launcher, cli, jasmine, jasmine-html-reporter, coverage-istanbul-reporter (Allows you to execute JavaScript code in multiple real browsers)

+    * protractor (end-to-end test framework for Angular and AngularJS applications)

+    * tslint (Checks your TypeScript code for readability, maintainability, and functionality errors)

+    * bower (Production)

+    * Bootstrap

+    * Firebase (data management)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.